discarded lessons AND / OR random writings and summaries ←

 vane + atra eGaHpa vane 'tra "in this forest"

-UNLESS the eG and the a belong to the same compound --
+The avagraha is not used if the eG and the disappeared a belong to the same compound --

 rakSas- + adhipatis atoro rakSo + adhipatis eGaHpa rakSodhipatis "demon-king" ( no avagraha written here, even though eGaHpa did work )